feldmuesle/map/README.md

 - As a user I want to see a list of records with basic information (Name, State and some other property that is relevant).
 State can be one of four different states.
 - As a user I want to see detailed information on a specific record.
 Detailed information contains additional information and could be anything, but must include geographical coordinates.
-- As a user I want detailed information to show the location of the r
+- As a user I want detailed information to show the location of the record on a map.

 ### Data

 The current data used in the project is about restaurants.
-However, by using render props, it is able to handle any data.\ One just needs to pass in corresponding components for list items and details.
+However, by using render props, it is able to handle any data.\
+One just needs to pass in corresponding components for list items and details.

 ### Screen sizes